1. Can we use our English Heritage, Historic Scotland, Great British Heritage or Manx membership cards for free/reduced entry to Cadw sites?

 Margam Stones is open in the winter for group tours booked in advance by arrangement.
 (Please refer to the individual site page in the 'Days Out' section of the website for contact details).

-Blaenavon Ironworks and Tretower Court and Castle are open on Fridays, Saturdays and Sundays and are closed for the rest of the time.
+Blaenavon Ironworks and Tretower Court and Castle are open on Thursdays, Fridays and Saturdays and are closed for the rest of the time.

 8. Do the monuments close during public and bank holidays holidays?